begoodorbelucky/TormentasDeNovembro/README.md

 ### Episodes Page

 - The episodes page provides a comprehensive episode archive that showcases all available episodes of the podcast.
-- The embedded spotify players allow the user to listen to the episode without leaving the page.
+- The embedded Spotify players allow the user to listen to the episode without leaving the page.

 ### Contact Page